CSCfi/pouta-virtualcluster/README.rst

 Spark
 -----
 Word count example with a random 6MB file found in the internet containing text.
 The file is concatenated 10000 times, resulting 61GB of text data.
 Make sure you have big enough *shared_data* and *local_data* -volumes provisioned.
+Another good source of big text is Wikipedia database dumps (http://en.wikipedia.org/wiki/Wikipedia:Database_download).

 First download some ascii text and concatenate it to NFS shared directory::